xi1149-ashurana/micro1/guide.md

 Check your build steps
 1. Click on the build number under build history on the left
-2. click on console output
+2. Click on console output
  OR
 Directly click on the blue button on the left of build number
 ```